-While some traditional offline retailers are struggling and are closing stores (e.g., Macy’s, Walgreens), online retailers are opening them (e.g., Amazon, Warby Parker).
+While some traditional offline retailers are struggling and are closing stores (such as Macy’s and Walgreens), online retailers are opening them (like Amazon and Warby Parker).
 This conflicting trend raises the question, what is the physical store’s role in today’s multichannel environment?

 To test this thesis, the researchers conducted three studies.
 The first used transaction data from a national multichannel outdoor-product retailer.
 Two lab experiments demonstrated the same effect.

-Second, retailers need to enhance physical engagement for deep products through merchandising and training sales personnel to walk customers through the engagement e.g., by helping customers try and use deep products in-store.
+Second, retailers need to enhance physical engagement for deep products through merchandising and training sales personnel to walk customers through the engagement, for example, by helping customers try and use deep products in-store.

 Third, retailers cannot infer product inspection depth solely from predefined product categories because there is much variation in inspection depth within a particular category.
 Rather, management should infer inspection depth using the proposed measures, or expert, independent judges.

 Fourth, retailers should use a deep/offline onboarding strategy for new customers.
 That is, they should use acquisition channels that encourage the first purchase to be deep/offline.

 Zhang added that: “We also discuss related issues such as using stores versus showrooms; fielding full or limited staff; selling private label goods; designing loyalty and buy online, pickup in-store (BOPIS) programmes; and leveraging technology to create physical engagement in online settings.”